Frequently Asked Questions

 Why are Shazeebo prices a little more than other companies?

 At Shazeebo, we are dedicated to giving our customers a high-quality product that lasts for years.
 We take the extra steps to ensure our products will last.
 All our corners on our custom shade sails are double reinforced with webbing and extra stitches.
 We also only use lifetime Gore Tenara thread which is the best thread you can get on the market.
-We have kept our manufacturing here in the US.
 All our shade sails are made in beautiful San Marcos, California.
-We also offer a lifetime workmanship warranty on all of our shade sails.
+We offer a lifetime workmanship warranty on all of our shade sails.

 What warranty does Shazeebo offer?